Three Dead As Renewed Clashes Hit Lebanon Palestinian Camp

-Sidon, Lebanon: Two fighters and a civilian were killed Saturday in clashes at a south Lebanon Palestinian camp, official media reported, as Prime Minister Najib Mikati rebuked Palestinian president Mahmud Abbas over the spiralling violence.
+(MENAFN- Jordan Times) SIDON, Lebanon - Two fighters and a civilian were killed Saturday in clashes at a south Lebanon Palestinian camp, official media reported, as Prime Minister Najib Mikati rebuked Palestinian President Mahmoud Abbas over the spiralling violence.

-Renewed fighting broke out late Thursday in Ain al-Helweh refugee camp on the outskirts of the coastal city of Sidon, just weeks after deadly violence pitted members of Abbas's Fatah movement against Islamist militants.
+Renewed fighting broke out late Thursday in Ain Al Helweh refugee camp on the outskirts of the coastal city of Sidon, just weeks after deadly violence pitted members of Abbas' Fateh movement against Islamists.

 "What is taking place does not serve the Palestinian cause at all and is a serioffence to the Lebanese state" and the city of Sidon, Mikati told Abbas in a phone call on Saturday, his office said in a statement.